Vue-Boilerplates/vue-bootstrapvue-boilerplate/README.md

 ## Bonus
 **Lazy loading and Code Splitting**
-With dynamic imports, all pages including their dependency libraries are exported as web chunks with custom name references for lazy loading:sunglasses:.
-Even Vue library was exported as a seperate web chunk:wink::heart_eyes:.
+With dynamic imports, all pages including their dependency libraries are exported as web chunks with custom name references for lazy loading :sunglasses:
+Even Vue library was exported as a seperate web chunk :heart_eyes:

 ## Getting started